goatbytes/ElasticKtDSL/README.md

 ## Contributing

-We welcome contributions from the community!
-Whether you're interested in fixing bugs, adding new features, or extending the documentation, please feel free to fork this repository, make your changes, and submit a pull request.

-## License

 This project is a community-driven fork of the original ES Kotlin library by Michael Buhot, which provides a Kotlin-flavored DSL for constructing Elasticsearch queries.
 The original library aimed to minimize the gap between the Elasticsearch JSON query DSL and the API used when writing Kotlin